 He then developed a team known as Rosebud and they attacked the Vegas Strip with their specialized way of shooting.
 The successful gambler, LoRiggio claims it is done through simple physics despite many speculations.

-As time went on, he left the group as he felt the others were restraining him from making serious bucks and this is when he teamed up with one of the famous gamblers Frank Scoblete.
+As time went on, he left the group as he felt the others were restraining him from making serious bucks and this is when he teamed up with one of the biggest gamblers Frank Scoblete.
 They have used their technique to win thousands of dollars at various casinos and have still not committed anything illegal.

 However, many casinos now identify controlled shooters and will force them to shoot their dice differently or risk being on a list of people banned from casinos.
 LoRiggio now runs dice throwing classes giving players looking to become successful gamblers a helping hand.